basebelong/puppet-lab/README.md

 All containers are reachable by ssh from the host.
 Run 'lxc list' to see the IP's.

-Having eight agents and one master running will kill your batter.
+Having eight agents and one master running will kill your battery.
 Make sure to stop lxd or your containers when not using them.
 I.e. 'sudo snap stop lxd'.

 ## TODO: